pingcap/docs/develop/dev-guide-paginate-results.md

 ---
-title: Paginate Result
+title: Paginate Results
+summary: Introduce paginate result feature in TiDB.
 ---

-# Paginate Result
+# Paginate Results

-When the query results are large, we often want to return the desired part in a "paginated" manner.
+To page through a large query result, you can get your desired part in a "paginated" manner.

 ## Paginate query results

-In TiDB, we can use the `LIMIT` statement to implement the paging function, the regular paging statement is written as follows:
+In TiDB, you can paginate query results using the `LIMIT` statement.
+For example:

 {{< copyable "sql" >}}